-The following is a summary of certain additional U.S. federal income, and state and local, tax considerations generally affecting the Funds and the purchase, ownership and disposition of shares of the Funds of the Trust that are not described in the Prospectuses.
-The discussions below and in the Prospectuses are only summaries and are not intended as substitutes for careful tax planning.
-They do not address special tax rules applicable to certain classes of investors, such as tax-exempt entities, insurance companies and financial institutions.
-Each prospective shareholder is urged to consult his or her own tax adviser with respect to the specific federal, state, local and foreign tax consequences of investing in the Funds.
-The summary is based on the laws in effect on March 30, 2025, which are subject to change.
-Future changes in tax laws may adversely impact the Funds and their shareholders.
+The following is only a summary of certain additional tax considerations generally affecting the Funds and their shareholders that are not described in the Prospectuses.
+The discussions below and in the Prospectuses are not intended as substitutes for careful tax planning.
+Each prospective investor is urged to consult his or her own tax adviser with respect to the specific federal, state, local and foreign tax consequences of investing in a Fund.
+The summary is based on the laws in effect on April 30, 2025 which are subject to change.